 We have many visitors, from families to young and old couples and everyone in between!
 Virtually everyone walks away with a feeling of having made a difference in the lives of these special children.

 Check out our Facebook page to see examples of the wide variety of experiences that we provide for the children to get an idea as to how you can become involved.

 Please print and sign this Volunteer Application and bring it with you when you volunteer.

 So many of you are quite generous with donations of clothing, household goods, books, school supplies, and a wide variety of items.
 Many of those items we use at the library.
 Others, we donate to families most in need in the pueblo.

 This still leaves plenty of items that we then sell at our bi-annual Bazaars.
 With the vast majority of items priced under 50 pesos, it allows the local population the opportunity to purchase clothing and household items for extremely reasonable prices.
 Some higher-priced items, we are able to sell elsewhere for valuable funds to use for operating costs.

 It is incredibly time-consuming to go through all of these physical donations, sort, add price tags, etc. So, we are very appreciative of any of you that can donate time to this project.
 Prep typically takes place in early March and late October/early November.
 Kaori and her staff are so busy with educating the children that they really don't have too much time to devote to this large, but important, project.

-Our next Bazaar is planned for November 2022.
-We are accepting donations of items in September and October.
-We will need volunteers to help sort and price items at the beginning of October.
+Our next Bazaar is planned for December 3, 2022.
+We are accepting donations of items now through November 19th.
+We will need volunteers to help sort and price items at the beginning of November.
 Please e-mail or WhatsApp us to arrange a time to come by and help us.